ndrvtl/emacs-pgtk/README.md

-# emacs-pgtk - Building Emacs 29 Debian package with pure GTK support
+# emacs-pgtk - Building Emacs 30 Debian package with pure GTK support

 ## Purpose

 Pure GTK Emacs runs better on Wayland.
-This project builds an *Emacs* package from the latest git emacs-29 branch with support to *pure GTK* and native compilation, for either *Bookworm* or *Bullseye* system.
+This project builds an *Emacs* package from the latest git emacs-30 branch with support to *pure GTK* and native compilation, for *Bookworm* systems.

 ## Caveats